dragonfist453/GAN/README.md

         ecl bundle install https://github.com/hpcc-systems/ML_Core.git

-2) Make sure that Python3 and Tensorflow is installed on each server running HPCC systems platform software.
-You may install tensorflow by running the below.

-        pip install tensorflow

-3) Install Generalised Neural Networks bundle by running the below in your terminal or command prompt.
+2) Install Generalised Neural Networks bundle by running the below in your terminal or command prompt.

         ecl bundle install https://github.com/hpcc-systems/GNN.git

+3) To make sure and also install the required python3 dependencies, please run the Setup.ecl file by running the below command.

+        ecl run thor Setup.ecl

 4) Now that the dependencies have been taken care of, install the current bundle by cloning this repository and running the below command

         ecl bundle install GAN

-5) Until further updates to GNN for a certain weights issue, it is advised to run the model on the hthor cluster.
-It works well in hthor, but in thor, there are a few issue that are needed to be resolved.
-You run it by executing the following command if HPCC systems platform is running on server: -
+5) You run it by executing the following command if HPCC systems platform is running on server: -

-        ecl run hthor <filename>
+        ecl run thor <filename>

-This should enable you to use the GAN train function given the dataset
+This should enable you to use the GAN train function given the dataset appropriately.

 ## Helpful Test files

-1. **simpleGANtest.ecl**
+1. **GANtest.ecl**

     This test file tries to generate MNIST dataset using mostly Dense layers.
 This is the most primitive kind of GAN and it shows that the GAN works.
 The main working file is this.
     End of this file also has a statement which enables you to run predict as many times as required separately, without requiring you to run the whole program again.